 After deciding on the cryptocurrencies you intend to trade, the next step is to locate an appropriate trading platform.
-Trading is simpler and more practical with a reliable and trustworthy platform.
+Trading is simpler and more practical with a reliable and trustworthy platform like Bybit Dual Asset.
 Before choosing a crypto trading platform, keep in mind that it should be user-friendly and have a secure payment method.

-After choosing a suitable trading platform, you have the option of setting up a demo account so that you can test your developed strategy using fictitious funds.
+After choosing one of the Best Trading Platforms, you have the option of setting up a demo account so that you can test your developed strategy using fictitious funds.
 Demo accounts enable users to experiment with various trading strategies before committing to one that is ideal for them.

 Diversify your portfolio